 Although this is by no means a complete description of SOS (or the features of the Apple III) I hope it has provided the reader with at least the flavor of the power and sophistication of the Apple III operating system.
-Complete documentation of the operating system and system calls will appear in the Apple III Technical Reference Manual, which will be available at your dealer in a few months.
-All the capabilities described here, however, are available to the programmer through the languages on the Apple III and the device drivers already provided with the Apple III.
+Complete by John Crossley Apple Computer, Inc.